[PHP] Illustration array_multisort()

 the contents of $arr6 will not become [200, 100].

-Please refer to the manual regarding this operation
+Please refer to the manual for details on this behavior

 The end